The Java equals() method is used to compare objects.

 The equals() method belongs to the object class.
 As such, all classes belong to the object class, so equals() method is automatically defined for all classes.

-That also means you may compare strings, integers, floats, double or any other objects as using the equals() Java method.
+That also means you may compare strings, integers, floats, double, or any other objects while using the equals() method in Java.

 Syntax of using equals()